pharick/containers/README.md

 # containers

-**Реализация некоторых стандартных контейнеров библиотеки STL языка C++. Проект, выполненный в Школе 21.**
+**Implementation of some standard containers from the C++ STL library.
+A project completed at Ecole42.**

-## Основные особенности
+## Key Features

-- Реализованы контейнеры:
+- Implemented containers:
-  - list (двусвязный список)
+  - list (doubly-linked list)
-  - vector (автоматически реалоцирующийся массив)
+  - vector (dynamically resizing array)
-  - map (хранилище пар ключ-значение, построенное на красно-черном дереве)
+  - map (key-value pair storage built on a red-black tree)
-  - set (множество)
+  - set (set)
-  - stack (стек)
+  - stack (stack)
-- Для контейнеров list, vector и map реализованы итераторы
+- Iterators are implemented for the list, vector, and map containers.

-## Сборка и запуск тестов
+## Build and Run Tests

 make && ./containers_ft